Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,5159.481807,5167.186143.md

 ### Transcript

-> well the player to be able to make their
+> well the player to be able to make their own laps maybe that's something we'll